D067659/tpmc_documentation/evaluation/edit_api_usecase.md

 4. The user switches to the second sub-tab "Edit existing APIs".
 5. The user selects a target API by clicking on "Show Details".
 6. The user unlocks the protection mode to enter the edit mode.
-7. The user applies changes as far as fields are not protected.
+7. The user applies desired changes.
 8. The user saves and finishes the API edit process.

 ### Evaluation